ArranM/lottopicker/README.md

 ## Overview

 This app allows users to pick lottery numbers.
-It displays a main random number on the screen, which changes every 0.5 seconds.
+It displays a main random number on the screen, which changes every 1 second.
 Users can tap on the number to select it, and the selected numbers are displayed on the screen.
-The first 5 numbers are randomly generated between 1 and 49, and the last 2 numbers are randomly generated between 1 and 12.
+The first 5 numbers are randomly generated between 1 and 50, and the last 2 numbers are randomly generated between 1 and 12.
 Once all 7 numbers are selected, the timer stops and the selected numbers are displayed.

 ## Language Used

 The app is written in Swift, Apple's programming language for iOS, macOS, watchOS, and tvOS development.
-Swift provides a powerful and intuitive syntax, making it easy to develop robust and efficient applications for Apple platforms.

-The SwiftUI framework is used for building the user interface.
-SwiftUI is a modern declarative UI framework that allows developers to write concise and expressive code to create dynamic and interactive user interfaces.
-It simplifies the process of building UI components and enables faster development with live previews and real-time updates.

 ## Components